pulento/A1Evo_Electrified/README.md

 Please visit [OCA's YouTube video](https://www.youtube.com/watch?v=lmZ5yV1-wMI) that introduce A1 Evo

-**Please note that output files are saved on A1Evo folder inside your home directory.**
+**Please note that output files by default are saved on A1Evo folder inside your home directory.**
 **Usually C:\Users\myuser\A1Evo on Windows or /User/myuser/A1Evo on MacOS**

+**You can set a different output folder on the Settings panel**

 # Features vs original A1Evo